 At the beginning of August the German officers left.
 They gave us back the keys to our home but suggested we did not come back because of the intense fighting that was to come.
 The village was invaded by a contingent of very young SS assisted by a few veterans.
 Leaving the village was prohibited.
 There was no gas, no electricity, no water.
 The radio therefore was silent and we had no news.
 We knew however that the Americans were approaching surrounding us little by little.
 The sound of cannons became intense at times and we were satisfied to see the German army disorganized.
 They grabbed every vehicle they could find from carts to cars to bicycles and took all of the radios.

 Two thieves stole their way into a German supply room.
-The Germans retaliated coming to our homes in menacing patrols with revolvers in hand as they try to find the thieves.
-The next day there was a poster at townhall that said if the thieves were not found one-fifth of the population would be shot.
+The Germans retaliated coming to our homes in menacing patrols with revolvers in hand as they tried to find the thieves.
+The next day there was a poster at the townhall that said if the thieves were not found one-fifth of the population would be shot.
 The thieves had hidden amongst the trees of the square and they were finally found.
 We feared for the lives of the thieves but just when they would’ve been shot an order came and most Germans left hastily abandoning their prisoners.
 Only a few SS stayed at the priory keeping their cannons aimed at the hillsides.

 During this time the Underground was able to note the exact locations of the 28 German cannons surrounding Villepreux and the baker with another man were able to bring the information to the Americans who were camped in Plaisir [10km away] providing them detailed information about the line of defense.
 Thanks to this knowledge the village was not destroyed during the final attack during the night of the 24th and 25th of August 1944.
 In 1946 the Villepreux Underground was officially recognized and lauded.

 The few bits of information that we were able to receive during this time was that Paris had been liberated and that Versailles was in the hands of the Americans.
 But we were stuck in a pocket.
 That night as the sun went down a great fight of artillery erupted over the village.
 All the inhabitants hid in the basements for hours.
 The ground shook and the noise was intense.
 Finally it stopped suddenly and things were quiet.
 We heard some footsteps, some horses, some vehicles, some German voices and then it was complete silence.
-We peaked out and miracle the village was still standing.
+We peeked out and miracle the village was still standing.
 There were some flames from fires in the park of the Château.
 The pavilion where St. Vincent had stayed was burning.
 There were several other fires too.
 On the plain there were huge craters from shells but most of the guns were destroyed thanks to the precise information provided by the resistants.
 The Germans pulled back taking the last few cannons and horses but abandoning much of everything else.
 But our historic village was saved!”